apple/foundationdb/design/recovery-internals.md

 Once the master gets enough tLogs, it calculates the known committed version (i.e., `knownCommittedVersion` in code). `knownCommittedVersion` is the highest version that a proxy tells a given tLog that it had durably committed on *all* tLogs.
 The master's is the maximum of all of that. `knownCommittedVersion` is  important, because it defines the lower bound of what version range of mutations need to be copied to the new generation.
 That is, any versions larger than the master's `knownCommittedVersion` is not guaranteed to persist on all replicas.
 The master chooses a *recovery version*, which is the minimum of durable versions on all tLogs of the old generation, and recruits a new set of tLogs that copy all data between `knownCommittedVersion + 1` and `recoveryVersion` from old tLogs.
 This copy makes sure data within the range has enough replicas to satisfy the replication policy.

+Later, the master will use the recruited tLogs to create a new `TagPartitionedLogSystem` for the new generation.

+**An example of `knownCommittedVersion` and `recoveryVersion`:**

-For instance, consider an old generation with three TLogs: `A, B, C`.
+Consider an old generation with three TLogs: `A, B, C`.
 Their durable versions are `100, 110, 120`, respectively, and their `knownCommittedVersion` are at `80, 90, 95`, respectively.

 * If all of them are alive during recovery, master will choose `max(80, 90, 95) = 95` as the last epoch's end version and `min(100, 110, 120)=100` as the recovery version.
 Versions between `96` and `100` will be copied to new generation's tLogs.
 Note some of them `101` to `120` are actually durable on one or two tLogs, but the master chooses to discard them.
 If a storage server has peeked versions in the range of `[101, 120]`, these versions are in memory of the storage server and will be rolled back (i.e., discarded).